daniel-fv/daniel-fv.github.io/index.md

 - 👨‍💻 I’m currently working on all things Azure
 - 📘 Posting on my blog about Cloud Computing
-- 🔥 I’m currently learning DevOps, Go and automation using Python, PowerShell and Terraform
+- 🔥 I’m currently learning C#, DevOps, and automation using PowerShell and Terraform

 You can also find me here: